igmk/ac3airborne/README.md

 # ac3airborne: AC3 airborne python tools

-This package intents to make the access to the airborne data collected within the various [AC3](http://www.ac3-tr.de/) airborne campaigns more easy.
+The package intents to make the access to the airborne data collected within the various [AC3](http://www.ac3-tr.de/) airborne campaigns more easy.
 To make use of the package, it is best to study the [how_to_ac3airborne](https://igmk.github.io/how_to_ac3airborne/intro.html), which is a description of most of the data sets and a collection of examples and tools.

 ## installation
 The package can be installed by: